Photo: Tree art ©Gordon Elsden

 Winter.smith. john.1 Winter.smith.john.2

-- Photos must be without a signature or watermark.
+- Photos must be without a signature, watermark or date/time on the photo.

 - Each photo needs to be between 2 and 10 MBs